antongomez/Conditional-StyleGAN2/README.md

 ## Datasets :file_folder:

 The multispectral datasets used are not yet publicly available.
-However, the Computational Intelligence Group at the University of the Basque Country provides a series of multispectral datasets for download, which can be accessed through this [OneDrive folder](https://nubeusc-my.sharepoint.com/personal/anton_gomez_lopez_rai_usc_es/_layouts/15/onedrive.aspx?sw=bypass&bypassReason=abandoned&id=%2Fpersonal%2Fanton%5Fgomez%5Flopez%5Frai%5Fusc%5Fes%2FDocuments%2FTFG%2FStyleGAN2%2Dcondicionada%2Dclasificacion%2Fdata%2FPAVIA&ga=1) or from the [group's page](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes).
+However, the Computational Intelligence Group at the University of the Basque Country provides a series of multispectral datasets.
+You can find more information in the [group's page](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes).

 In particular, the network is prepared to process one of these multispectral images: _Pavia University_.
-To use another dataset, it is necessary to modify the `ctyleGAN2/dataset.py` file to be able to read the image, the segments, the centers, and the class map (ground truth).
+It is possible to download all necessary files (including the segmented image and the centres) from this [OneDrive folder](https://nubeusc-my.sharepoint.com/personal/anton_gomez_lopez_rai_usc_es/_layouts/15/onedrive.aspx?sw=bypass&bypassReason=abandoned&id=%2Fpersonal%2Fanton%5Fgomez%5Flopez%5Frai%5Fusc%5Fes%2FDocuments%2FTFG%2FStyleGAN2%2Dcondicionada%2Dclasificacion%2Fdata%2FPAVIA&ga=1).

-The Pavia University image files must be placed in the data/PAVIA directory and named as follows:
+The Pavia University image files must be placed in the `data/PAVIA` directory and named as follows:

 - Image: `pavia_university.raw`.
 - Ground Truth: `pavia_university_gt.pgm`.